1kohei1/sd-scheduler/README.md

 Faculties:
 * Too cumbersome to tell if he/she is available on requested time
-* Has to mark them on the calendar
+* Has to handle scheduling by themselves

 ## Contribution